Metamizole: Brand names

 In Romania metamizole is available as the original marketed pharmaceutical product by Zentiva as Algocalmin, as 500 mg immediate release tablets.
 It's also available as an injection with 1 g of metamizole sodium dissolved in 2 ml of solvent.

 In Israel it is sold under the brand name "Optalgin" (אופטלגין), manufactured by Teva.

+In Czechia it is available under the brand name "Algifen Neo" in the form of drops containing 500 mg/ml of Metamizole and 5 mg/ml of Pitofenone, manufactured by Teva.